globocom/prettylog/README.md

 ## Installation

+Go 1.18+:

+    go install github.com/globocom/prettylog@latest

-Go 1.17+:
+Go 1.17:

     go install github.com/globocom/prettylog

-Go 1.16 or older:
+Go 1.16 and older:

     curl https://github.com/globocom/prettylog/raw/master/install.sh | sh

 Prettylog will be installed to `$GOPATH/bin`.
-Make sure to add it to your `PATH` so you can run `prettylog` anywhere.
+Make sure to add it to your `PATH` to run `prettylog` anywhere.
+If the path is not set, it defaults to `$HOME/go/bin/prettylog`.

 ## How it works